 Fewer initial leads went without initial outreach, fewer unresponsive leads were given up on, and skittish leads were kept in the loop to facilitate future conversion.

-Conversational AI Can’t Ignore Leads
+Conversational Marketing Can’t Ignore Leads

 Marketing may be sending plenty of leads to sales, but sales may not be chasing every lead.

 This is often just a function of time and mental space — the sales team is human, and when leads become numerous, a kind of sales triage happens.
 If the team only has X number of hours in the day and 3x the leads, simple math says it can’t be done.
 So sales chases the most qualified leads and does their best to follow up when they can.